What is a CLIA Certificate of Waiver?

 To access the full list of waived tests, visit the FDA website.

-CLIA, on the other hand, is a set of guidelines, which are to be followed by any functional laboratory.
+CLIA, on the other hand, is a set of guidelines to be followed by any functional laboratory.
 CAP-accredited labs exceed CLIA requirements and assure the most comprehensive laboratory standards.
 To obtain CAP accreditation, compliance with CLIA standards is needed.

 How to Obtain a CLIA Waiver